Noordin Mohammad Top: Fugitive trail

 On 21 July 2005, Irun Hidayat was convicted of being an accessory by providing a house to Azahari Husin and Noordin Top.
 Mbai identified the chief suspect in the 2005 attack as Azahari Husin, who was thought to collaborate with the second suspect Noordin, whose wife was sentenced to three years in prison for harbouring him.
+Although Noordin was connected to Jemaah Islamiyah, in January 2006 Indonesian police reported that he and Azahari had split away from the organisation to form "an even more hardline group".
+The latter had been set up around 2005 and reportedly bore the name "Al-Qaeda Jihad Organisation for the Malay Archipelago".
 Azahari Husin was later killed in a raid in November 2005.
 On 24 February 2006 the FBI added Noordin among three names to the Seeking Information – War on Terrorism list.

 On 29 April 2006, he narrowly escaped capture after his safe-house was raided by heavily armed Indonesian police in Binangun, Central Java.
 In the altercation, Abdul Hadi and Jabir were killed.
 In June 2006 it was reported that Noordin was threatening more attacks in video tapes recovered by Indonesian authorities and police believe that he may have formed his own organization outside JI.

 On 8 August 2009, there were media reports that he had been killed during a shooting with police near Temanggung, a village in Central Java.
 Forensic testing conducted by Indonesian police however, disproved this speculation.
 A body recovered from the ambush site was instead found to be Ibrohim, a key organiser of the 2009 Jakarta bombings.